CRAFT: An Alternative to Addiction “Intervention”

 CRAFT is especially useful for the CSO who has seen previous attempts to get a loved one into treatment fail, who is tired of nagging, pleading, and threatening, and who feels worn out.
 In addition, CRAFT is an appealing approach to those who are turned off by harsh confrontational interventions.

 CRAFT works within your values and beliefs.
-The process is based on the understanding that no one has better information about the behavior of the substance user than the Concerned Significant Other.
+The process is an alternative to addiction intervention based on the understanding that no one has better information about the behavior of the substance user than the Concerned Significant Other.
 CRAFT teaches you how to use the information in a motivational way to increase the chances of the substance user entering treatment.

 - New skills to cope with old problems